 Water means different things to different people.
 In households, schools and workplaces, water can mean health, hygiene, dignity and productivity.
 In cultural, religious and spiritual places, water can mean a connection with creation, community and oneself.
 In natural spaces, water can mean peace, harmony and preservation.
 Today, water is under extreme threat from a growing population, increasing demands of agriculture and industry, and the worsening impacts of climate change.
 UN World Water Day welcomes everyone to tell their stories, thoughts and feelings about water.
 Visit the World Water Day website for tools to help you learn share and act to protect and preserve water.

 In 1977, world leaders, water experts and policymakers from around the world gathered in Mar del Plata, Argentina, for the UN Water Conference.
-Almost 50 years later, the global community will come together from March 22 to 24 in New York for the second ever UN 2023 Water Conference.
+Almost 50 years later, the global community came together in 2023 in New York for the second ever UN Water Conference.

 By nature, water connects different environments, peoples and sectors.
 But growing demands for water, coupled with poor water management, have increased water stress around the world.
 Meanwhile, the effects of worsening climate change are often felt through water, in the form of floods or droughts.
 Something has to change.
 Halfway into the Water Action Decade, our progress on water-related goals and targets remains alarmingly off-track, jeopardizing the entire sustainable development agenda.